tomberek/mcm/manual/iv.md

  being released by proper authority.

---LSQP--Note: If the escape was post-trial confinement, add the following
+[Note: If the escape was post-trial confinement, add the following

- element--RSQP--
+ element]